doesitscript/PSPesterDashboardKickstarter/README.md

   - Can send an error code to the console for further automation

 ### Goal
 Provide a finished HTML dashboard with no setup other than to download and run the main script.
-I want you to take this to your boss and show him today that PowerShell can provide immediate buisiness value to your company.
+I want you to take this to your boss and show him today that PowerShell can provide immediate business value to your company.

 ### Note
 There are lots of passing and also lots of failing tests.
 That is intentional.
 Won't your boss be so happy when he clicks a failed test and can tell you exactly what you need to fix?
 Try it!

 ### Suggested Ways to Start a Release Pipeline
-* Run the Invoke-InsfrastructureValidation.ps1 as a sceduled task during the the next maintanence window of your servers and re-run every 15 minutes.
+* Run the Invoke-InsfrastructureValidation.ps1 as a scheduled task during the next maintenance window of your servers and re-run every 15 minutes.
 Direct the output of the reports to an internal webserver for your team or manager to see.
-Near the end of the maintanence windowcapture the return code from Pester and send an email to all parties that the infrastructure is validated healthy by automated checks.
+Near the end of the maintenance window capture the return code from Pester and send an email to all parties that the infrastructure is validated healthy by automated checks.
 * Replace the Infrastructure unit tests with code unit tests.
 On every code commit, run the Invoke-InfrastructureValidation.ps1 and direct the web reports to a Web server.
 Have a secondary monitor/tv refresh this page automatically to create a live stream effect.